 - Fully cover torso from neck to knees, arms to end of wrists, and wrap around the back - Fasten in back of neck and waist

 2. MASK OR RESPIRATOR

 - Secure ties or elastic bands at middle of head and neck

 - Fit flexible band to nose bridge

 - Fit snug to face and below chin

-- Fit-check respirator

 3. GOGGLES OR FACE SHIELD